jeremykenedy/laravel-logger/README.md

 ```

 ### Configuration
-Laravel Logger can be configured in directly in `/config/laravel-logger.php` if you published the assets.
+Laravel Activity Logger can be configured in directly in `/config/laravel-logger.php` if you published the assets.
 Or you can variables to your `.env` file.